boxpositron/with-context-mcp/plugin/README.md

 # Copy the single-file plugin
 cp plugin/with-context.ts ~/.config/opencode/plugin/

+# IMPORTANT: Install with-context-mcp in the plugin directory so OpenCode can access it
+cd ~/.config/opencode/plugin
+npm install with-context-mcp
 ```

-**Note:** The plugin requires the `with-context-mcp` package to be installed in this directory, as it imports the MCP tool handlers.
+**Note:** The plugin imports MCP tool handlers from `with-context-mcp/tools`, so the package must be installed in the `~/.config/opencode/plugin/` directory where OpenCode can resolve it.

 ### Alternative: Project-Level Installation